 - Return on sales: 42% higher

-That is enough of a difference for corporate America to sit up and take notice!
+Now that is enough of a difference for corporate America to sit up and take notice!

 Research indicates that companies with more women in senior management have higher returns on capital, lower volatility, greater client focus, increased innovation and greater long‐term orientation.
 As a result, I believe they should also deliver better stockholder returns over time.

-Sallie—a woman I have long admired, having been at Smith Barney during her tenure—has taken this initiative to the next level by collaborating with Pax World Investments to tie investment performance to companies that have strong women leadership.
+Sallie — a woman I have long admired, having been at Smith Barney during her tenure — has taken this initiative to the next level by collaborating with Pax World Investments to tie investment performance to companies that have strong women leadership.
 The Pax Ellevate Global Women’s Index Fund is the first of its kind and allows investors to put their money where their heart is.